microsoft/pxt/docs/telemetry.md

 #### User Session telemetry

 A session represents a series of user actions.
 A session starts with a user action.
-Sessions expire on either of these conditions:
+Sessions expire when one of these conditions occurs:

 * 30 minutes of inactivity.
-* After 24 hours while any period of inactivity is less than 30 minutes.
+* A session maximum duration of 24 hours, regardless of any measured activity.

 Property | Description
 ---|---